d-lynch95/Blue_Ocean_Travel/README.md

   - As a user I want the ability to view my itinerary
   - As a user I want the ability to create multiple tour bookings
   - As a user I want to have an enjoyable experience
+  - As a user I want to learn about the company I'm doing business with
+  - As a user I want to join a company mailing list
+  - As a user I want to leave reviews for different tours I've done
   - As a user I want to return to the site to create another booking
   - As a user I want to contact the business to have them create an itinerary for me